NKINC/pdforms/README.md

 # pdforms
-An open-source PDF software written in Microsoft .net for Windows Applications
+An open-source .net application for PDF Forms